Total Body Fat Percentage

 What to Focus On

 If you're tracking fitness, pay closest attention to lean mass trends, body fat percentage, and visceral fat.
-If you're doing repeat scans over time, focus on the direction of change rather than obsessing over any single number.
+If you're screening for bone health, T-scores and BMD are the priority.
+And if you're doing repeat scans over time, focus on the direction of change rather than obsessing over any single number.

 Ready to see your numbers?
-Book a body composition scan at our Rancho Mirage location.
+Book a body composition scan or osteoporosis screening at our Rancho Mirage or San Dimas location.

 Book Your DEXA Scan